erkus-circus/StarPlus/readMe.md

 If there were no errors during compilation, the script should run.

 ## Building from source
-If you would like to build the runtime (C code) from source, you need to have Clang and Python 3.9+ installed. _(If you are on Windows, edit the `make-release.sh` script to build using your preferred Windows compiler instead)_
+If you would like to build the runtime (C code) from source, you need to have Clang and Python 3.9+ installed. _(If you are on Windows, edit the `make-release.sh` script to build using a Windows compiler instead)_

 To build the project, run the following command in the terminal: